 We did some simple rolling and voila, playdough shapes.
 There are 4 pages with all kinds of shapes!
 And they can be used for more than just playdough!
 No reason someone couldn’t trace them, decorate them, etc.

-Here are 5 Ideas for Activities with the Shape Playdough Mats
+5 ways to use the Shape Playdough Mats